ncp38/cs142-f23-inclass/src/lab7/questions.md

 __Your answer here__

-Now that you have determined the base case and the recursive case for this function, create code in the fib(int n) method of RecursiveFunctions.java.
+Now that you have determined the base case and the recursive case for this function, create code to find the nth item in the fibonacci Sequence.
+(To do this fill in the fib(int n) method of RecursiveFunctions.java.)

 Does your code work?
 Are you able to run the test function in main to achieve correct results (see the sequence above)?